-The superintendent of Orrick School District said students will be off of school for the rest of the week.
+Superintendent of Orrick School District says students will likely be off of school for the rest of the week.
+He plans to make a final call after talking with his team. #fox4kc pic.twitter.com/BQdZzkJhLC— Nicole DiAntonio (@NicoleDiAntonio) March 27, 2019